apache/mesos/docs/reservation.md

   available for __frameworks__ to send back via the `acceptOffers` API as a response to a resource offer.
-* `/reserve` and `/unreserve` HTTP endpoints are available for __operators__ to manage dynamic reservations through the master. (_Coming Soon_).
+* `/reserve` and `/unreserve` HTTP endpoints are available for __operators__ to manage dynamic reservations through the master.

 In the following sections, we will walk through examples of each of the interfaces described above.

+Note that if two dynamic reservations are made for resources at a single slave, the reservations will be combined by adding together the resources reserved by each request.
+Similarly, "partial" unreserve operations are allowed: an unreserve operation can release only some of the resources at a slave that have been reserved for a given role.
+In this case, the unreserved resources will be subtracted from the previous reservation, and any remaining resources will still be reserved.

+### Framework Scheduler API

-### `Offer::Operation::Reserve`
+#### `Offer::Operation::Reserve`

-A framework is able to reserve resources through the resource offer cycle.
+A framework can reserve resources through the resource offer cycle.
 Suppose we receive a resource offer with 12 CPUs and 6144 MB of RAM unreserved.

         {
           "id": <offer_id>,